 Q: What if I need to drop a class or withdraw my registration at the end of the semester because of an emergency?

-A: If possible, schedule an appointment to visit CLAS Academic Programs & Student Development as soon as possible.
+A: If possible, schedule an appointment with CLAS Undergraduate Programs as soon as possible.
 You will be asked to write a petition for permission to drop classes or withdraw your registration after the published deadline, and to provide documentation of the situation that prevents you from completing your coursework.
-Changes of registration made at the end of the semester take time to appear on the record and may not be reflected in the very next grade report issued by the Registrar's Office.
+Changes of registration made at the end of the semester take time to appear on the record and may not be reflected in the very next grade report issued by the Registrar's office.

 Q: Where can I find information on academic dishonesty (plagiarism and cheating)?